-This article is based on a discussion with a fellow Tarologist about Jung’s idea of archetypes.
+This article is based on a discussion with a fellow Tarot reader about Jung’s idea of archetypes.
 The question arose about the meaning of “the Lovers” and its meaning being “a sacramental blessing of a transformation forged in love”.

 First of all, the meanings of any card can change from one moment to the next, from person to person, from reading to reading, from context to context.
 My context here is the “spiritual path”.

 The meanings of the archetypes for Jung made sense for him based on his understanding.
 As Waite’s meanings did for him.
-My understanding of Tarot is almost entirely based on my own observations of patterns and matching them to the symbols; with some help from Alejandro Jodorovsky and Yoav Ben-Dov, who also have their own understanding of the spiritual path and the archetypes.
+My understanding of Tarot is almost entirely based on my own observations of patterns in people’s lives, including my own, and matching them to the symbols; with some help from Alejandro Jodorovsky and Yoav Ben-Dov, who also have their own understanding of the spiritual path and the archetypes.

 I chose not to follow Waite early in my studies.
-Being a long time Traditional Astrologer (as opposed to a modern astrologer) as well as a former student of the Fourth Way System taught me that the esotericists of the 19th and early 20th centuries were prone to making arbitrary modifications to ancient knowledge systems.
-That does not appeal to me because it distorts the traditional meanings.
+Being a long-time Traditional Astrologer (as opposed to a modern astrologer) as well as a former student of the Fourth Way System taught me that the esotericists of the 19th and early 20th centuries were very eager and prone to making arbitrary modifications to ancient knowledge systems.
+That does not appeal to me.

 As for the meanings of individual cards, we also have to be true to our framework of choice.